Public opinion in the United States on the invasion of Iraq: Public support for war wanes as U.S. scales back on combat

-Americans overwhelmingly approved of President Bush and his decisions in Iraq during the major combat phase of the war.
+Initially, Americans overwhelmingly approved of President Bush and his decisions in Iraq during the major combat phase of the war.
 This number of those approving of Bush's dealing with Iraq reached 80% in April 2003, its highest point in the war.

 But in the summer of 2003, after the major combat had ended but U.S. troops continued to take casualties, those numbers began to wane.
 The period from November 2003 to October 2004 the public opinion on the war varied noticeably.
 Public support went "from a high of more than 55% in mid-December immediately after the capture of Saddam Hussein, to a low of 39% in mid to late June just before the U.S. transferred power to the newly formed Iraqi government."
 The most notable change occurred in the last week of March, when there was an 11-point drop.
-This was the week of the 9/11 commission hearings, which included Richard Clarke's criticism of President George Bush.
+This was the week of the 9/11 commission hearings, which included Richard Clarke's criticism of President George W. Bush.

 After this period, the general trend of public approval was downward, with the exception of a midsummer reversal.